-30 delicious crunchy salad toppings to spice up your salad game.
-From nuts and seeds to veggies and cheese crisps, you are sure to find some inspiring ideas.
+30+ delicious crunchy salad toppings to spice up your salad game. ♡ From nuts and seeds to veggies and cheese crisps, there is something for everyone.

 We all know that salads are good for us, but they can get boring after a while.
 There are only so many times you want to eat the same old lettuce and veggies in your salad before it gets old.
 Let us help with some salad topping inspiration.